NRLParticipation/NRL-Cookbook/docs/administrators/volunteer-agreements.md

 <WORKFLOW>
 1. Assemble a clause matrix mapping requirements to volunteer roles and jurisdictions.
 2. Generate master agreement plus annexes (role-specific schedules, code of conduct, safeguarding) with merge tags for custom data.
-3. Create compliance checklist (documents to collect, training to complete, sign-off sequence) with automation hooks.
+3. Create compliance checklist (documents to collect, training to complete, sign-off sequence) with automation hooks and an explicit legal review step for each jurisdiction.
 4. Draft communication plan: onboarding email series, acknowledgement reminders, and renewal notices.
-5. Provide audit trail guidance (where to store, retention periods, review cadence).
+5. Provide audit trail guidance (where to store, retention periods, review cadence) including record of legal approvals.
 </WORKFLOW>

 <VALIDATION>